 7. NOT KNOWING WHO YOUR TARGET CLIENT IT

 There are MANY photographers in the world and a lot of people looking to hire photographers.
 The people out there looking for a photographer know what they want.
 They might be looking for a particular style, a certain price range, a specific location close to home.
 There are so many factors in what makes a person book with an individual photographer.
 Sometimes it can get frustrating when you see people walk right by, or ask you for information just to never hear from them again.
 It happens.
 I promise - even to the most well known, sought-after photographers.
-You know what changed for me?
+Do you know what changed for me?
 I figured out who my client is.
 I know exactly when someone is going to book with me, or when someone isn't for me.
 For those that aren't for me, I'm totally ok with that.
 I know not everyone will be MY client.
 Take the time to find out who exactly is your customer.
 When you narrow that down, you'll have an easier time seeking them out, and you'll be more confident in knowing if someone will book with you or not.
-Accept the fact that not everyone is going to fall into the category of being your client and that's ok.
+Accept the fact that not everyone is going to fall into the category of being your client, and that's ok.

 8. NOT VALUING YOUR TIME